GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-juniper-srx/index.md

 ### Saving the configuration

-Follow the procedure in this section to save the on-premises configuration.
+Use this command to save the on-premises configuration:

     root@vsrx# commit and-quit

-### Testing/Verifying the VPN configuration/connectivity
+### Testing and verifying the VPN configuration and connectivity

 It's important to test the VPN connection from both sides of a VPN tunnel.
 For either side, make sure that the subnet that a machine or virtual machine is located in is being forwarded through the VPN tunnel.

-First, create VMs/hosts on both sides of the tunnel depending on the scenario being tested.
+First, create VMs/hosts on both sides of the tunnel, depending on the scenario being tested.
 Make sure that you configure the VMs/hosts on a subnet that will pass traffic through the VPN tunnel.

 Instructions for creating virtual machines in Compute Engine are located in the [getting started guide](https://cloud.google.com/compute/docs/quickstart).

-After VMs have been deployed on both the GCP and the other side of the tunnel (for example, on-premises or another cloud), you can use an ICMP echo (`ping`) test to test network connectivity through the VPN tunnel; and telnet|netcat to test tcp connectivity
+After VMs have been deployed on both the GCP and the other side of the tunnel (for example, on-premises or another cloud), you can use an ICMP echo (`ping`) test to test network connectivity through the VPN tunnel, and you can use `telnet` or `netcat` to test TCP connectivity.

 On the GCP side, use the following instructions to test the connection to a machine that's behind the on-premises gateway:

-1. In the GCP Console, [go to the VM Instances page](https://console.cloud.google.com/compute?).
+1. In the GCP Console, go to the [VM instances page](https://console.cloud.google.com/compute).
 1. Find the GCP virtual machine you created.
 1. In the **Connect** column, click **SSH**.
 A browser window opens at the VM command line.
-1. Ping a machine that's behind the on-premises gateway.
+1. Ping a machine that's behind the on-premises gateway:

         root@freebsd:~ # ping 192.168.1.91
         PING 192.168.1.91 (192.168.1.91): 56 data bytes